trapexit/mergerfs/README.md

 * Works with heterogeneous filesystem types
 * Handling of writes to full drives (transparently move file to drive with capacity)
 * Handles pool of readonly and read/write drives
+* Turn read-only files into symlinks to increase read performance

 # OPTIONS